 Every single human and Cylon in the fleet seemed to have absolutely no problem with abandoning their entire civilization, culture, and lifestyle.
 Maybe you could get the higher ups to agree with this plan, but you definitely couldn't get thirty-nine thousand people to agree with abandoning every single thing their lives have been built upon to "go native" for no apparent reason.

 The only thing—the only thing—that the "idea" had in its favor was that with breaking-down tech, limited manpower, and no industrialization, it was inevitable.
 But that's like committing suicide for no reason but "we all have to die sometime".
 They took the worst possible course of action.
+After all, even if you can't maintain the Galactica's tech level that's still no reason to dump all knowledge over the side, and refuse to use things like steam engines.

 "A Measure of Salvation".
 The Galactica crew get their hands on a biological weapon that could have been used to destroy the Cylon race entirely.
 When they discuss a plan to use it, Helo argues against it, claiming ethical problems with genocide (even against a race that has made the humans' lives hell for the past few years and are intent on committing genocide against them), but makes an unbelievably idiotic statement defending the Cylons' actions during the New Caprica occupation.
 Regardless of Helo's objections to this plan, Adama and Roslin decide to go through with it.
 So Helo destroys the weapon before they can deploy it.
 And the rest of the crew don't find this out until the worst possible moment, when they've engaged the Cylons in battle and attempt to deploy it.
 Galactica narrowly escapes, and Adama and Roslin realize it was Helo who did it, but Adama decides to ignore the whole thing.
 Regardless of the ethics of what they tried to do, the fact remains that Helo committed treason, violated the chain of command, and put Galactica (and, by extension, the entire fleet) in grave danger in doing so.
 And Adama decides to just let him off scot-free.
 He's threatened his other officers with execution for stuff like that.